InvisibleX90/tweets/README.md

 1. A file containing tweets
 2. List of slurs

-To do
+To do:
--[] Enhance the program by using NLP techniques such as sentiment analysis and word embeddings.
+- [] Enhance the program by using NLP techniques such as sentiment analysis and word embeddings.